scrabbletank/farhome-rules/rulesdoc.md

 You conjure up to 5 deadly, blackthorn arrows.
 Make a spellcasting roll adding a bad die per arrow.
 The arrows count as magical ammunition and can be fired from a bow or thrown by hand.
 When thrown it has a range of 10 and uses your spellcasting roll for the attack.

 When used the arrows explode into a 3x3 tile cloud of black smoke.
 All creatures in the smoke make a Stamina save against your spellcasting roll.
-On failure they take a wound and a wound die in death damage, becoming blind until the end of their next turn on a critical.
+On failure they take 1/1 in death damage, becoming blind until the end of their next turn on a critical.

 You conjure an additional arrow for every level cast above 2nd.